JigglyTheDuck/docs/whitepaper.md

 #### Tracking contributions

-Composition contributions are determined by the claimed rewards (all token transfers originating from the reward pool).
+Composition contributions are determined by the amount of claimed rewards (all token transfers originating from the reward pool).

 In case an NFT is created from the final composition, its ownership can be initialized based on these events.